KitKat1930/Learning-HTML/README.md

 The id attribute is used to identify specific HTML elements.
 Each id attribute's value must be unique from all other id values for the entire page.
 - input type="radio" id="chocolatechip"

-Notice that both radio buttons can be selected at the same time.
 To make it so selecting one radio button automatically deselects the other, both buttons must have a name attribute with the same value.
 - input name="cookie" type="radio" id="chocolatechip"